 Contains the executable image; the result of linking several relocatable object files and libraries.
-The file format used for an object file is UBROF for XLINK and for ILINK, ELF with embedded DWARF for debug information.
+The file format used for an object file is UBROF.

 Exceptions

 An exception is an interrupt initiated by the processor hardware, or hardware that is tightly coupled with the processor, for instance, a memory management unit (MMU).
 The exception signals a violation of the rules of the architecture (access to protected memory), or an extreme error condition (division by zero).